 Create a Bootable Windows 8 Flash Drive

-Next you can either chose to burn the ISO to a USB device, which is what we are going to do, or a DVD.
+Next you can either chose to burn the ISO to a USB drive, which is what we are going to do, or a DVD.
 This tool is handy for burning DVD’s, or you can use Windows 7 to burn a DVD.
 Here is a tutorial on how to burn Windows 8 iso to DVD in Windows 7.
 When you are ready click USB Device button to continue.

 A second prompt will ask you again if you are sure you want to erase all content.
 Click Yes to continue.